Please join us in july of 2026 for a live auction. July 24th, 2026 5:30pm

 • Only beef steers may participate in the market program.

-• Animals must be under 4-H/FFA member’s control. o At first weigh-in (the First Saturday in March) all steers will be haltered with lead ropes attached to the halter.
+• At first weigh-in (the Wednesday and Saturday closest to March 1) all steers will be haltered with lead ropes attached to the halter.

 • Steers must be dehorned and fully castrated before initial tagging.
 (No solid horns) If banded, no mass will be hanging below the band.
 Steers must be fed in accordance with FDA regulations.